codeaffen/codeaffen.org/_posts/2023-09-25-custom-keyboard-layouts-with-xkb.md

 There are different reasons why the definition of custom keyboard layouts can become necessary.

 1. A developer prefer to use us intl. keyboard layout because of the intuitive positioned symbols needed for writing code
-2. A writer who is writing texts in more than one language (e.g English, German, Italien) and don't want to switch between different layourt but want able to use all special characters in each language
+2. A writer who is writing texts in more than one language (e.g English, German, Italian) and don't want to switch between different layouts but want to be able to use all special characters in each language

 There are probably a number of other reasons, but we the examples shown above should be enough.